-The Social Protection Floor (SPF) is a first step toward the implementation of comprehensive social protection systems worldwide.
-By establishing a nationally defined and context-specific Social Protection Floor, countries help realize the universal right to basic social security and essential social services while enabling and promoting future socio-economic development.
+Social Protection Floors (SPFs) are the first step toward the implementation of comprehensive social protection systems worldwide.
+By establishing nationally defined and context-specific Social Protection Floors, countries help realize the universal right to basic social security and essential social services while enabling and promoting future socio-economic development.

 January 30, New York: Fourth Inter-agency Technical Meeting on the Social Protection Floor Initiative.
 This meeting served to devise strategies for closer collaboration between SPF-I coalition members and to establish a workplan for 2012.